 Philippine carrier Cebu Pacific Air is transforming domestic secondary cities into international gateways to relieve congestion at Manila International Airport.
 The Philippine Department of Transportation and Communications says domestic carriers will have to cut flights at Manila by 30%, according to local media, although Cebu Pacific VP of marketing and distribution, Candice Iyog, tells Aviation Week, “There’s no formal notice [from the department] but there are ongoing talks with the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Cebu Pacific Looks To Secondary Airports To Relieve Congestion".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Cebu Pacific Looks To Secondary Airports To Relieve Congestion".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.